-See the Auto Attendant section in the PortaSIP® Media Applications Guide for more details.
+See the Auto Attendant section for more details.

 Automatic Line / Direct Connect ("Hotline")

 Feature description: Automatically dials a pre-assigned Centrex station's extension number or external telephone number whenever a user goes off-hook or lifts the handset.

 This feature is configured on the SIP phone using the dial-plan configuration parameter.
 For example, the following will implement a Hotline phone that automatically calls 1 212 5551234: